 PFC aims for Rs 800cr provision write-back from govt projects

 "There are no stressed government projects.
-There may be issues with a few, but then they are regularly servicing the debt," PFC chairman and managing director Rajeev Sharma told reporters here on Thursday.
+There may be issues with a few, but then they are regularly servicing the debt," PFC chairman and managing director Rajeev Sharma told reporters here today.

 The company plans to upgrade Rs 12,000 crore worth of restructured assets to standard assets in 2018-19, while out of the Rs 5,016 crore NPA, it aims to upgrade nearly Rs 4,600 crore this fiscal, he said.